thecae/ctf-writeups/pwn/vsctf-23-cosmic-ray-v2.md

 # \[vsCTF '23] Cosmic Ray v2

-This challenge is a twist on the [Cosmic Ray](https://ctftime.org/task/16654) challenge from [CSAW '23](https://ctftime.org/event/1311).
+This challenge is a twist on the [Cosmic Ray](https://ctftime.org/task/26227) challenge from [Sekai CTF '23](https://ctftime.org/event/1923).
 The original challenge was a simple buffer overflow, but this version removes the overflow opportunity.

 ## Distribution